-Maureen Paley is pleased to present new work by Kaye Donachie; this will be her fifth solo exhibition at the gallery.
+Maureen Paley is pleased to present new work by Kaye Donachie in her fourth solo exhibition at the gallery.